sthaeron/forsyde-devtools/docs/lexer.md

        (e.g. LESSTHAN or LESSEQUAL)
 - Keyword tokens should have the same name as the keyword but upper case
 - Process constructor tokens have the same name as in the ForSyDe shallow project but upper case (e.g. DELAYSDF, ACTOR11SDF)

+## Ocamllex

+The Ocamllex reference can be found [here](https://ocaml.org/manual/5.3/api/Lexing.html) and a a description on how to used [here](https://ocaml.org/manual/5.3/lexyacc.html)